Adaptive sparse group LASSO in quantile regression: Adaptive weights calculation

 In the case of principal components analysis, the matrix of principal components $\bm{Q}$ defines an orthogonal change of basis matrix that results into an orthogonal projection matrix $\bm{Z}$ maximizing the variance of $\bm{X}$.
 On the other hand, PLS defines a nonnecesarily orthogonal change of basis matrix $\bm{T}$ that results into an uncorrelated projection matrix $\bm{U}$ maximizing the covariance between $\bm{U}$ and $\bm{y}$.
-Similarly to the alternatives proposed for PCA, two alternatives of weight calculation using PLS are proposed: based on a subset of PLS components, and based just on the first PLS component.
+In the same way as for the PCA alternatives proposed, two alternatives of weight calculation using PLS are considered: based on a subset of PLS components, and based just on the first PLS component.